Supplier Code of Conduct

 2. Legal Compliance

-Suppliers are expected to comply with all the laws and regulations applicable to its business in the countries where it conducts business, including all the laws and regulations relating to each subject matter shown below.
+Suppliers shall comply with all the laws and regulations applicable to its business in the countries where it conducts business, including all the laws and regulations relating to each subject matter shown below.

 3. Labour and human rights